SrijanBadhya/Debsoc/Running the PES Debsoc.md

 a lot of people who stay in debsoc are friendless otherwise, so the community and friendship really does mean a lot to them

 Nobody thinks that debating would be more productive than studying, regardless of how much debating adds value to your life.
 Second year onwards, the main reason people would come is because of the community.
+People should be _tempted_ to come debate.

 fear is not a great motivator to be active, we'll kick you out" was dumb
+(I think the whole culture of my seniors can be t

 Inertia is huge, don't let them go too long without debating.
 Try to have some scene in vacations, and try to start debating the moment a new academic semester starts

 talk about how the windows of opportunity to do big things like cubbon sessions or group gatherings are limited because of how students have alternating ISAs, so avoid putting off opportunities hoping for better opportunities in the future.